intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 # Aspects of Liaisons and Liaison Management

-## Liaison Relationships
+## Formal Liaison Relationships

-A liaison relationship is set up when it is mutually agreeable and needed, e.g., for some specific purposes, in the view of the other organization, the IAB, and the IETF participants conducting the work:
+A formal liaison relationship is set up when it is mutually agreeable and required for some specific purposes, as viewed by the other organization, the IAB, and the IETF participants conducting the work.
+Some potential purposes include:

-o Require appropriate liaison manager to access documents in other organizations
+o The other organization requires a formal liaison relationship in order to provide access to their working documents or standards.

-o Participate in meeting in other organizations
+o A formal liaison relationship is required to provide input to ongoing work at other organizations.

-o Provide input to process in other organizations
+o Required to participate in meetings of other organizations

 There is no set process or form for this; the IETF participants and the peer organization approach the IAB, and after discussion come to